 We define independent stewardship as stewardship activities carried out by volunteers that are led by trained lead stewards without the supervision of city staff.

-Our group has been meeting regularly since January 2020 and consulting with a much larger group of stakeholders on the following items:
+Toronto Nature Stewards has been meeting regularly since January 2020 and consulting with a much larger group of stakeholders on the following terms:

 Manual for public land stewardship

 In summer of 2020, a group of volunteers and interns from the University of Toronto's Forest Conservation program drafted a stewardship manual for public land.
 More than 30 experienced stewards, academics and industry experts contributed to the creation of this resource.
 Councillor James Pasternak presented the manual to the city's Executive Committee as part of a motion he brought forward in November 2020.

 A complementary manual was created for private land.
 It has been similarly reviewed, with input from private ravine property owners.
 Since nature makes no distinction between public and private land, private ravine property owners have an important role to play in stewardship.

 Both manuals will be updated continually as new information and methods become available, and city permissions are granted.

 TNS is developing a curriculum for Lead Stewards who would like to Adopt-a-Patch of land and take care of it with a team of volunteers.
 Our plan is to soft launch this pilot program in spring 2021 with our first “crop” of Lead Stewards and a pre-defined set of permitted activities.